prashantpawar/sol-unit/README.md

 ## Introduction

 solUnit (sUnit) is a unit testing framework for Solidity contracts.
-It runs unit tests and does coverage analysis.
-It uses the eris-db javascript libraries to run the test against an eris-db (Tendermint) server.
+It runs unit tests against [javascript Ethereum](https://github.com/ethereumjs).

-It used to be based on Ethereum, but switching to our client broke Ethereum compatibility.
-This will likely be fixed.
-Whether or not I will maintain compatibility depends largely on how stable their client and javascript API will be going forward (technically there's nothing standing in the way).

-The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework; however, given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has used (or unit-tested) Smalltalk code since the 90s, those aliases are sometimes used instead.
+The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework; however, given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has unit-tested (or used) Smalltalk since the 90s, those aliases are sometimes used instead.
 The node package is called s-unit.

 ## Installing